cloud-native-toolkit/template-bff-cpd-integration/README.md

     <img src="https://img.shields.io/badge/license-Apache2-blue.svg?style=flat" alt="Apache 2">
 </p>

-# Loopback/Typescript Code Pattern
+# BFF with AI inference integration Code Pattern

-This is a template repository for a typescript-based Loopback micro-service for building complex APIs easily.
+This is a template repository for a typescript-based Loopback micro-service acting as a backend service that integrates with a Cloud-Pak for Data inference service.

 This app contains an opinionated set of components for modern web development, including:
 - [Node.js](https://nodejs.org/en/)